synthesizer-project/synference/docs/CONTRIBUTING.md

 ## Contributing to the Documentation

-The SBIFitter documentation is written in a combination of reStructuredText, Jupyter notebooks and Python scripts.
+The synference documentation is written in a combination of reStructuredText, Jupyter notebooks and Python scripts.
 Adding content should be relatively simple if you follow the instructions below.

 ### Adding notebooks